kkutt/BioSemi-Wrappers/README.md

 ### DIO-24 (serial interface)

 Wrapper uses [cbw32.dll] library, provided with the official drivers attached to the [DIO-24] card.
+Triggers are sended using the cable with connections depicted in the [DIO-BioSemi cable scheme].

 If you want to send triggers that will be automatically added to EEG data by BioSemi device:
  1. Copy [cbw32.dll] and [dio24.py] files to your procedure directory.